louiejtaylor/grabseqs/README.md

    - pigz
    - wget

 If you use conda (on Linux), these will be installed for you!
-Grabseqs should run on any modern Linux distro.

 Grabseqs runs on Mac or Linux.
 We've tested on these specific OSes: